Tilak559/MultiNLP/README.md

 - **Transformers Library**: [Hugging Face Transformers](https://github.com/huggingface/transformers) for pre-trained models and tokenizers.
 - **Yelp Dataset**: [Yelp Open Dataset](https://www.yelp.com/dataset) for review and business data.

----

-Enjoy experimenting with the MultiNLP project!
-If you encounter issues, feel free to create an issue or reach out for help.

----

-This `README.md` provides clear instructions for both Docker and non-Docker setups, covering everything from installation to running the application.
-Let me know if you'd like further customization!